jarmokivekas/tuamk-thesis/doc/overview.md

 ## Choosing the sample rate.

-What sample rate is chosen impacts the speed of scanning and the frequency resolution that are available.
+What sample rate is chosen impacts the speed of scanning and the available frequency resolution.

-The USRP able to stream complex samples over its Gigabit Ethernet interface at rates of up to 50 MSPS at 8-bit resolution and 25 MSPS at 16-bit resolution.
+The USRP is able to stream complex samples over its Gigabit Ethernet interface at rates of up to 50 MSPS at 8-bit resolution and 25 MSPS at 16-bit resolution.
-The resolution of the 16-bit samples is 14-bit is practice, which is the maximum accuracy of the ADCs used for sample acquisition. \cite{ettusN210}
+The resolution of the 16-bit samples is 14-bit in practice, which is the maximum accuracy of the ADCs used for sample acquisition. \cite{ettusN210}

-The USRP and GNURadio ecosystems for signal processing primarily use IQ-sampling when representing waveforms digitally.
+The USRP and GNURadio ecosystems for signal processing primarily use I/Q-sampling when representing waveforms digitally.
 The Nyquist frequency for complex sampling is equal to the complex sample rate.
 Therefore in this context, passband width is often show the same value as the signal sample rate.
-In fact, passband width is often to simply as sample rate. \cite{needed}
+In fact, passband width is often referred to simply as sample rate. \cite{needed}